StephenHogg/StephenHogg.github.io/_drafts/2019-06-14-Unwittingly_Discarding_Evidence.md

 [AutoML seems like a good way around this problem, but in my opinion it's an iron law that in any situation a sufficiently innovative and eager person can always find a way to shoot themselves in the foot.
 So it isn't a way around these pitfalls, in my view.]()

-The other textbook-definition narrative fallacy I see _absolutely everywhere_ consists of pretending your neural network functions the same way as a human brain does.
-When it inevitably doesn't - because it is in fact not a human brain - all of a sudden the practitioner immediately don't know what to do because their whole frame of reference just became invalid.
-Stop doing this!
-Of course there are plenty of very, very smart people who use the human brain analogy to educate others about how neural nets work, but that doesn't mean you should think about it that way when building one yourself.
+A textbook-definition narrative fallacy I see _everywhere_ consists of pretending your neural network functions the same way as a human brain and consequently believing that if you replicate your own decision-making process in constructing the network then all will be well.
+When it inevitably blows up temporarily - because it is in fact not a human brain - all of a sudden you immediately don't know what to do because that it just became obvious that that whole frame of reference isn't as apt as it seems.
+Stop doing this![^5] Of course there are plenty of very, very smart people who use the human brain analogy to educate others about how neural nets work, but that doesn't mean you should think about it that way when building one yourself.
 Remember, it's an oversimplification used for the purposes of education.

 # Baby steps